dlip/harite/build.md

 # Harite Build Guide

+## Issues and Improvements

+For any known issues and improvements please see the repo's [issues](https://github.com/dlip/harite/issues)

 ## BOM

 - Harite PCB - order from your preferred PCB manufacturer using the gerber files in the [gerber_to_order](./gerber_to_order) folder